richkuz/schema-tools/README.md

 # Schemurai - Schema tools for OpenSearch and Elasticsearch

-A disciplined collection of Ruby Rake tasks and naming conventions for managing Elasticsearch or OpenSearch index schemas and migrations.
+Ruby Rake tasks to manage Elasticsearch or OpenSearch index schemas and migrations using discplined version controls.
 - Specify index settings, mappings, and analyzers in versioned `.json` files.
 - Migrate and reindex to a new index with zero downtime without modifying schemas by hand on live instances.
 - Audit the trail of index schema changes through index metadata and GitHub Actions.